rajch/LBCC-book/chapter2.md

 A parser decides whether the order in which the tokens appear makes sense, or not.
 The rules that are checked and enforced by the parser are called the _grammar_ or the _syntax_ of the language being parsed.
 It is here, for example, that we can specify that in a given line of Basic source code, a Variable token appearing at the start of a line can only be followed by an Assignment Operator token, and anything else is an error.

-The Lexer passes at least two things to the Parser: a token and a _lexeme_.
+The lexer passes at least two things to the parser: a token and a _lexeme_.
 A token is a general type, such as 'Variable' or 'Assignment Operator', and is usually represented as an enumerated value such as 1 for variable, 2 for assignment operator and so on.
 A lexeme is the actual value read from source, like 'somevar' or '='.
 Sometimes the Parser needs the lexeme; sometimes it just needs the token.
 In the scanner part of our Parser class, the property CurrentToken actually returns the lexeme.
 In a small compiler like ours, we don't really need to differentiate.

-What the Parser does, after checking for syntactic correctness, differs from implementation to implementation.
+What the parser does, after checking for syntactic correctness, differs from implementation to implementation.
 Usually, it produces a representation of the code in a form called _abstract syntax tree_ or AST.
 The tree is then given to the code generator to generate code.
 In our case, the parser directly calls the code generator to generate code.

 Both lexical scanning and parsing are subjects of intense study, and several texts and tools are devoted to each purpose.
 In fact, parsing has been studied to the point where there are some well-known methods of doing it efficiently.
 The terms LL(1), LL(k), LR and LALR are associated with these well-known methods.